Stacktape

 Configure the AWS profile for your system

-To create the AWS profile on your system, you can use the following command:
+To create an AWS profile on your system, you can use the following command:

 stacktape aws-profile:create